Simplest Possible Process (SPP) for Publishing Documentation

 its formatting (so the results look ugly),

-the URLs aren’t related to our (openssf.org
+the URLs aren’t related to our (openssf.org) domain,

 most metadata (such as the description) is wrong, and search engines